There are three types of funding available to those pursuing ITT Fee Funded courses.

 Learn more about the bursary and scholarship offer for 2021-22 (this applies to certain subjects, which change year on year so we recommend you check this out).

 While you must apply directly to the relevant professional body for scholarships, you do not need to apply for a bursary.
-Eligible trainees enrolled on a non-salaried course will begin receiving payments automatically.
+Eligible trainees enrolled on an ITT Fee Funded course will begin receiving payments automatically.

 Additional cost: PGCE

 Please note if you wish to obtain a PGCE alongside your QTS you will have to pay an additional fee of £625 ( this is the case if you are on either school direct route or the apprenticeship programme).